Global Hotkey for Voice Input

 When you press the hotkey, three things happen simultaneously: AICHE starts capturing audio from your default microphone, a floating status bar appears in the corner of your screen showing elapsed time, and a brief sound plays to confirm recording started.

 While recording, speak at your natural pace.
 You don't need to speak slowly or over-enunciate - modern transcription AI is trained on natural speech patterns.
-Most useful dictations run 15-45 seconds, producing 40-120 words of text.
+There's no length cap: a 10-second thought and a 90-minute meeting use the same workflow.
+15 minutes of audio comes back as clean text in roughly 3 seconds.

 Press the hotkey again to stop recording.
-AICHE processes the audio in 2-3 seconds (longer if AI enhancements like Message Ready are enabled), then inserts the text at your cursor.
+AICHE processes the audio in 2-3 seconds, applies AI cleanup, and inserts the text at your cursor.
 The floating status bar shows processing progress and word count on completion.
+Audio is streamed to Groq, processed in seconds, and discarded immediately after processing, within 1 second.
+Nothing is stored on our servers.

 Tips for Effective Hotkey Use